 - Any additional guidance issued by Medicare which would apply to these claims.

 It is important that you regularly review the government’s latest concerns and any enforcement actions which have been taken.
 Additionally, you should read HHS-OIG’s reports so that you may learn from the mistakes being made by similarly situated providers.
-Upon doing so, we recommend that you check the list of “risk areas” in your Compliance Plan and ensure that they reflect both general “risks” and “specific risks” which may be unique to your organization.
+Upon doing so, we recommend that you check the list of “risk areas” in your Compliance Plan and ensure that they reflect both “general” risks and “specific” risks which may be unique to your organization.
 Is your organization still in full compliance?
 If not, remedial action is likely necessary.

 Recommendation #4: Retain experienced legal counsel to assist with your efforts.
 When experiencing symptoms of a cardiac problem, most patients wouldn’t turn over their care to a dermatologist.
-Instead, they would seek to be evaluated and treated by a Cardiologist.
+Instead, they would seek to be evaluated and treated by a cardiologist.
 Similarly, if you have a health law problem, would it be wise to rely on advice from an attorney specializing in family law?
 Ultimately, that’s your call.
-While no attorney can guarantee you success — we believe that an experienced health lawyer is well situated to give you advice regarding a Medicare audit or investigation.
+While no attorney can guarantee you success, we believe that an experienced health lawyer is well situated to give you advice regarding a Medicare audit or investigation.
 Having said that, it is important to recognize that the field of health law is extraordinarily broad.
 Should you be audited by a ZPIC or a Recovery Audit Contractor (RAC), don’t hesitate to ask a health lawyer whether they have handled these types of cases before.
 If so, how many times have they represented a provider in a ZPIC audit?
 When selecting a lawyer, keep in mind that the legal fees charged by an attorney can vary greatly, depending on a variety of factors.
 Don’t be shy – ask how much the representation is likely to cost.
 While it is often difficult to estimate legal costs due to the various factors faced when handling matters involving a ZPIC audit, most attorneys can give you a range of expected legal fees.
 Finally, be sure and ask for references.
 Other providers who have been through an administrative appeal case can provide you with invaluable insights into the process.

 Should you choose to forego legal counsel and represent yourself in an ALJ hearing, keep in mind that even though these hearings are intended to be non-adversarial, it can feel quite adversarial during the actual hearing.
 Furthermore, these proceedings can be quite complicated.
 In most large dollar cases, representatives of the ZPIC are participating in the hearing and arguing their position before the ALJ.
 ZPIC representatives can include one or more statisticians (if an extrapolation was conducted), a clinician (usually a Registered Nurse who is experienced in conducting medical reviews) and a lawyer.
 In a recent Home Health Agency case we handled, this was precisely what occurred.
 Frankly, few providers are experienced in presenting their case and in responding to the arguments raised by statisticians, clinicians and lawyers representing a ZPIC.
 As a result, it is strongly recommended that the provider consider engaging an experienced and knowledgable attorney.

 Recommendation #6: When reviewing your claims, you should abide by the following: First, “If it doesn’t belong to you, give it back.”
 Conversely, “If you don’t owe the money, don’t throw in the towel.”
-I am regularly asked to speak at provider conventions around the country.
-For years, I’ve told providers “If it doesn’t belong to you, give it back.”
+For years we’ve told providers “If it doesn’t belong to you, give it back.”
 This simple concept covers a lot of ground when it comes to alleged Medicare overpayments.
 Similarly, if the facts and the evidence shows that the claims should have been paid, think twice before waiving your right to appeal the denial of these claims.
 From a practical standpoint, we have heard of situations where a provider chooses to “just pay the bill” so that the case will quickly be resolved.
 Several providers have commented that when dealing with small dollar assessments, it is just easier to pay the alleged overpayment rather than incur the hassle and expense of contesting the contractor’s denial.
 Although we understand the reasoning behind such a decision, you should keep in mind that every claim which is denied by in a ZPIC audit increases a provider’s “error rate.”
 If you were a ZPIC, PSC, RAC or MAC contractor, would you choose to audit a provider with a low error rate or a high error rate?
 In any event, the bottom line is fairly straight forward.
 Should you find that you are not entitled to payment for one or more claims, you must repay the money to the government as soon as possible (but no later than 60 days after an overpayment has been identified), regardless of whether the claim is part of an ongoing or recently completed Medicare audit.
 If, however, you are audited and you believe that a ZPIC has incorrectly denied one or your claims, you have the right to appeal the denial of these claims.

 Recommendation #7: Carefully read a ZPIC’s denial decision letter.
 When you receive a denial decision letter from a ZPIC, carefully review the notice and determine whether the contractor has specifically addressed the reasons for denial associated with each of the claims at issue.
 Every ZPIC audit is different.
 Over the last few months, one of the ZPICs involved in the cases we are handling has been citing only a general reason for denial (such as “not medically necessary”).
 Should the ZPIC in your case not provide sufficient information, you will find it difficult, if not impossible, to address any specific reasons your claims have been denied.
 Your legal counsel may be able to get the ZPIC to provide additional specificity in connection with their denial reasons.